ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-of moment in our eyes.”
+f moment in our eyes.”

 THE MOTHER MOULDS THE MAN-
 That it is the mother who moulds the man, is